ApolloAuto/apollo/docs/howto/how_to_leverage_scenario_editor.md

     ![](images/se_location1.png)

-3. Once inside, you will have to comeplete the form on the screen as seen in the image below.
+3. Once inside, you will have to complete the form on the screen as seen in the image below.
 As this app is in Beta testing, it is not open to all our developers.

     ![](https://github.com/ApolloAuto/apollo/blob/master/docs/specs/images/form.png)

-4. You should receive the following activation confirmation via email:
+4. You should receive the following activation confirmation via email within 3 business days:

  ![](https://github.com/ApolloAuto/apollo/blob/master/docs/specs/images/email.png)